-Executive Director's Message
+Executive Director's Message 3

 Preface

 Effective Date

 Review Schedule

 The Governing Body

 Delegation

 Student Protection Contacts

-Complaints Procedure

 Awareness and Implementation

+Awareness und implementation

 STUDENT PROTECTION PROCESSES 7

 1. Our responsibilities 7

 2. Reporting Processes 7

 2.1 Conferral with colleagues and accessing support 8

-2.2 Requirement to report sexual abuse or likely sexual abuse to the Queensland Police Service
+2.2 Requirement to report sexual abuse or likely sexual abuse to the Queensland Police Service 8

 2.3 Reporting significant harm or risk of significant harm to a student where there may not be a parent able

 and willing to protect the student from harm

-2.4 Requirement to report a Child Sexual Offence 2.5 Requirement to respond to harm or allegations of harm to students
+2.4 Requirement to report a Child Sexual Offence

+Requirement to respond to harm or allegations of harm to students

-2.6 Responding to concerns that do not meet the threshold for reporting
+2.5 Responding to concerns that do not meet the threshold for reporting

-2.7 Responding to allegations against staff members, including the Principal, and volunteers

-2.8 Processes for dealing with allegations against principals, staff members or volunteers subsequent to a
+2.8 Processes for dealing with allegations against principals, staff members or volunteers subsequent to a 13

 report made to the Queensland Police Service 23

 3. After a report is made 25

-4. Advising parents 25
+4. Advising parents

 5. Definitions

 6. Legislative references

-Flowchart 1: Reporting Sexual Abuse & Likely Sexual Abuse
+Flowchart 1: Reporting Sexual Abuse & Likely Sexual Abuse 31

-Flowchart 2: Report Sexual Abuse and Likely Sexual Abuse where the first person is the Principal
+Flowchart 2: Report Sexual Abuse and Likely Sexual Abuse where the first person is the Principal 32

-Flowchart 3: Reporting Significant Harm to Child Safety Services
+Flowchart 3: Reporting Significant Harm to Child Safety Services 33

-STUDENT PROTECTION GUIDELINES
+STUDENT PROTECTION GUIDELINES 24

 1. Understanding abuse and harm

 1.1 Sources of abuse and harm

 2. Types of Abuse

-2.1 Sexual Abuse and Likely Sexual Abuse
+2.1 Sexual Abuse and Likely Sexual Abuse 35

 3. Significant Harm 39

 4. Recognising Abuse and Harm 40

 4.1 Recognising the signs of Abuse and Harm 40

 4.2 Identifying the signs of Abuse and Harm 40

-5. Forming a reasonable suspicion
+5. Forming a reasonable suspicion 41

 5.1 Responding to a disclosure 42

-6. Considering whether there is a parent able and willing to protect a student
+6. Considering whether there is a parent able and willing to protect a student 43

-7. Responsibilities Under the Criminal Code Act 1899
+7. Responsibilities Under the Criminal Code Act 1899 44

-8. Confidentiality, Record Keeping and Information Sharing 45
+8. Confidentiality, Record Keeping and Information Sharing

 9. Support and Referral Services

 10. Understanding behaviour by a staff member a student considers to be inappropriate

-10.1 Examples of Boundary Violations
+· · ·

 11. National Response Protocol

-12. Historical Allegations
+12 Historical Allegations 49